 Students have knowledge pertaining to and can anticipate issues related to the practical implementation of scrum.

-Students armed with the proper tools to address, resolve, and take the lead on Scrum issues in their organizations.
+Students will achieve certification, and be armed with the proper tools to address, resolve, and take the lead on Scrum issues in their organizations.

 Course Methodology